 At TriMech, our engineers are always excited about the technologies that we offer our clients.
 From the latest in CAD changes to the newest advancements in additive manufacturing, our goal is to have the best technical staff available.
 One of the ways that we encourage their advancement is by embracing the use of technologies for personal experiences and professional development.

-During this multi-part video series, we are going to highlight one of our Senior Application Engineers: Ryan Zeck.
-Ryan has been racing since before he was 9 years old and has always had a passion for going fast!
-So for this project we’ve given Ryan access to TriMech’s entire product portfolio to see how we can make his car go even faster.
+During this multi-part video series, we are going to highlight one of our Senior Application Engineers, Ryan Zeck.
+Ryan has been racing since before he was nine years old and has always had a passion for going fast!
+So for this project we’ve given Ryan access to TriMech’s entire product portfolio to see how we can make his car, a Thunder Roadster, go even faster.

 January 15, 2019

 Today I’d like to introduce some new 3D printing materials which take our prototype automotive lighting component printing capabilities to the next level: the VeroVivid Color Family.

 December 14, 2018

 Coming from working in the automotive industry, it is easy for me to see the benefits of the yearly new features and updates the SOLIDWORKS portfolio has to offer.
 But the automotive industry isn't the only industry that has benefits, such as aerospace.
 This industry breaks new ground on revolutionary technology, as engineers and designers need a tool that will supplement creative freedom, not curtail it.
 Both industries have seen major benefits of utilizing a central design platform in the last 30 years, one that allows for design, documentation, validation and production.

 Additive technologies are revolutionizing the way the automotive industry is designing and developing vehicles.
 In this blog, we explore how BMW is using 3D scanning and 3D printing to get ahead of their competition.